 The pupils' reading fluency improved in most offered reading texts.
-This may be due to the fact that Readers Theatre as a way of treatment is reading aloud of writing text to communicate a message in which the pupils are engaged and involved in the case which increased the pupils reading self-confidence by practicing multiple reading of a text thereby improving comprehension, fluency and accuracy.
+This may be due to the fact that Readers Theatre as a way of treatment is reading aloud of writing text to communicate a message in which the pupils are engaged and involved in the case which increased the pupils reading self-confidence by practicing multiple reading of a text thereby improving comprehension, fluency and rate.
 The rereading required in Readers Theatre presentation gave pupils valuable practice in moving from decoding printed words into sounds to fluid and automatic word recognition.
-This result is consistent with (Mraz et al., 2013).
+This result is consistent with Huang (2015).

-The present study showed that the pupils self-confidence was also increasing along with reading fluency-decoding and comprehension.
+The present study showed that the pupils' self-confidence was also increasing along with reading fluency-decoding and comprehension.
 This can be investigated in a variety of ways.
 One of these ways is that Readers Theatre offered different texts to read aloud.
 These texts varied in length to meet all the pupils' levels and depending on the pupils' proficiency level, the case which helped them to go on with various reading texts.

-The study findings are consistent with the automaticity theory with the assertion that first account accurate word recognition frees cognitive resource for reading comprehension.
-This is suggested by the strong relationship observed in this research between word recognition and reading comprehension performance as a primary source of improvement in fluency.
 The findings of this study are also consistent with the current researches suggesting that fluency and comprehension are linked not only because they both provide processing individual words but also because they both involve processing of syntactic units.
-The present study findings support the multidimensions of fluency, prosody, automaticity and accuracy.
+The present study findings support the multidimensions of fluency, rate, automaticity and accuracy.
+These aspects were the main components of the training program which helped the pupils who were not able to read orally and fluently before the training.